top of page

 Help Your Child Use Words & Navigate Transitions: A Simple Language Strategy That Works

-Have you noticed your child seems to understand more language than they use, and that leaving places or changing activities triggers bigger reactions than you’d like?
+Have you noticed your child seems to understand more language than they use?
+Do changes in activities trigger bigger reactions than you’d like?
 If so, you’re not alone.
 Many children who find it challenging to understand or use words also struggle with moving from one part of the day to the next.
 At NewDay Child Coaching, we believe in simple, everyday strategies that support both language growth and smoother transitions.
-In this post, we’ll walk you
+In this post, we’ll walk you through one easy yet p

 NewDayChildCoaching